facebook/sapp/README.md

 from your static analysis tool, so you can focus on the particular properties of issues you care about.

-SAPP functionality can be accessed through the web interface or through a subcommand of `sapp filter`.
+SAPP functionality can be accessed through the web interface or a subcommand of `sapp filter`.

 ### File Format